Morgan Sindall: Strategy and operations

 Morgan Sindall Group is a construction company and regeneration group operating in the public and commercial sectors.
 It operates through three divisions which are fit out, construction services and partnerships.
 Cash generated from the fit out and construction businesses are invested in partnerships, for example building homes with local authorities and mixed use regeneration projects.

 Major projects

 Major projects included Murray Royal Hospital in Perth, completed in 2012, the expansion of Whitechapel station for Crossrail, completed in 2021, and construction of six new stations on the Northumberland Line completed in 2024.

+In September 2026, Morgan Sindall was named as one of the construction companies involved in the development of Universal United Kingdom, which is due to be completed in 2031.

 Subsidiaries

 Morgan Sindall Group plc own a number of subsidiaries, including: